Agoratix/hang-sdk/README.md

 const currentPrice = await sdk.fetchCurrentPriceFormatted();
 ```

-Here we are using the above `SDK` methods to fetch contract related data and handling methods to update the state of the react app.
+Here we are using the above `SDK` methods to fetch the contract related data,  and the handling methods to update the state of the react app.
 ```
 const handleStateChange = useCallback(
     const [metadata, setMetadata] = useState<IMetadata>({